IntentArchitect/Docs/articles/whats-new/2024/02/index.md

 - Intent.AspNetCore.IntegrationTests.CRUD 1.0.1

-### Quartz.NET Scheduler module
+### Quartz.NET Scheduler

-This module allows you to module scheduled jobs in the services designer.
-These scheduled job are then realized using the Quartz.NET Scheduler.
+This module allows you to model scheduled jobs in the Services Designer.
+These scheduled job are then realized using the [Quartz.NET Scheduler](https://www.quartz-scheduler.net/).

 ![Modeled scheduled jobs](images/modeled-scheduled-jobs.png)